 At December 31, 2017 the liabilities above include approximately \$8.0 million of estimated incurred claims payable.
-The assets above also include approximately \$6.9 million of unpaid claims to be billed to approximately 1,016 member governments in the future, as of December 31, 2017.
+The assets above also include approximately \$6.9 million of unpaid claims to be billed to approximately 1,016 member governments in the future, as of December 31, 2017 (the latest information available).
 These amounts will be included in future contributions from members when the related claims are due for payment.
-As of December 31, 2018, the Township's share of these unpaid claims collectible in future years is approximately \$2,000.
+As of December 31, 2017 (the latest information available), the Township's share of these unpaid claims collectible in future years is approximately \$1,000.